Your Baby's Immunization Schedule Guide

 Rotaviral gastroenteritis is an intestinal viral infection commonly known as the “stomach flu.”
 After one to two days of infection, symptoms can last for three to eight days and include watery diarrhea, vomiting, fever, and/or abdominal pain.
 In children younger than 2, rotavirus is the most common cause of severe diarrhea, which can lead to dehydration, a serious complication.

-Infants and toddlers with the illness should be carefully watched for signs of dehydration such as decreased urination, dry mouth, reduced tears, and weight loss.
+Infants and toddlers with the illness should be carefully watched for signs of dehydration, such as decreased urination, dry mouth, reduced tears, and weight loss.
 Children who have received the rotavirus vaccination usually do not get the illness or only exhibit a milder form of illness that does not lead to severe dehydration.
-Vaccination: The rotavirus vaccine (RV) is administered in either 2 or 3 doses, with a first dose at 3 months old, a second at 4 months old, and a possible third dose at 6 months old.
+Vaccination: The rotavirus vaccine (RV) is administered in either two or three doses, with a first dose at 3 months old, a second at 4 months old, and a possible third dose at 6 months old.

 Rubella